insin/forum/README.rst

 Standalone Mode
 ---------------

-At the time of typing, the codebase comes with the standard Django ``manage.py`` convenience script for administrating projects and a complete development ``settings.py`` module which is filesystem agnostic and uses SQLite as the project's database engine.
+At the time of typing, the codebase comes with a complete development ``settings.py`` module which can be used to run the forum in standalone mode.

 Pluggable Application Mode
 --------------------------

-**Note: this has not yet been fully developed or tested yet**
+**Note: this mode has not yet been fully developed or tested**

 Add ``'forum'`` to your application's ``INSTALLED_APPS`` setting, then execute ``python manage.py syncdb`` from the command-line to install the tables it requires.